-His wife Anne realizes her “one shortcoming” and sings to sleeping Fredrik, “Soon, I promise.
+Anne realizes her “one shortcoming” and sings to sleeping Fredrik, “Soon, I promise.
 Soon I won’t shy away, Dear old –.”
-She still thinks of her much older husband, not as a lover, but as “Uncle Fredrik” who visited her as a child – the unconscious motivation for putting off her wedding night.
+She still thinks of her much older husband not as a lover but as “Uncle Fredrik” who visited her as a child – the unconscious motivation for putting off her wedding night.

 Sondheim calls these numbers “inner monologue songs in which the characters describe their deepest thoughts, almost never singing to one another” (Zadan 203).
 He contrasts inner states of mental and emotional activity represented by active music and lyrics with the inactivity of their outward, visible lives.
 These people are so busy contemplating activity that they will never do anything about it.

 This conflict between activity and inactivity finds expression elsewhere in terms of the theme of life versus death.
 In “Every Day a Little Death,” Charlotte releases her suppressed vehemence toward her unfaithful husband but then admits she can do nothing.
 She continues to love him despite his philandering ways.
-For the present she resigns herself to her fate:
+For the present she resigns herself to this gradual wearing away of life: